 There are hundreds of thousands of variants in biblical manuscripts?

-- Some Muslims criticize the Bible’s textual tradition without knowledge that manuscripts of the Quran contain copyist mistakes1 and there is a textual history for the hadiths.2
+A third problem is that the Qur’an also has a textual tradition.
+Manuscripts of the Quran contain copyist mistakes1 and there is a textual history for the hadiths.2

 Dan Wallace and the Reliability of the Bible

 If you are interested in learning more about the textual tradition of the Bible and the Bible’s reliability then here are some helpful videos to watch with Dr. Dan Wallace on the John Ankerberg show:

 Are there any passages in the Bible that you sincerely struggle with?
 If so, share your question below or use the contact page to send me an email.

 Does the Bible Contradict Itself?

 Contradictions, Corruptions, and Copyists

 An example of Muslim corruption of Scripture: The Gospel of Barnabas

 Do Muslims believe the same things Jesus believed?